RASAT: Integrating Relational Structures into Pretrained Seq2Seq Model for Text-to-SQL: RASAT

 Given the input sequence $X$ of length $|X|$, we assume that for each direction of a given pair of tokens, there only exists up to one relation.
 Thus, if we consider the tokens in $X$ as vertices of a graph, it could have up to ${|X|}^2$ directed edges, with each edge corresponding to an entry in the adjacency matrix of the graph.
 In this paper, we call this graph, containing tokens from the whole input sequence as its vertices and the incorporated relations as its edges, as \emph{interaction graph}.

-For each type of introduced relation, we assign two relation embeddings for it.
+We assign two relation embeddings for each type of introduced relation.
 Thus the Transformer encoder comes with two trainable lookup tables storing relations embeddings to compute the key and value in the self-attention (c.f.
 Figure \ref{fig:model}).
 Formally, we denote them as $\mathcal{R}_K,\mathcal{R}_V \in \mathbb{R}^{\mu\times d_{kv}}$ where $\mu$ is the kinds of relations and $d_{kv}$ is the dimension of each attention head in the key and value states.
-Note that we share the same relation embedding between different heads and layers but untie them between key and value.
+Note that we share the relation embedding between different heads and layers but untie them between key and value.
 During forward computation, for all the layers, $r_{ij}^K$ and $r_{ij}^V$ in Equation \ref{eq:self-attention} are retrieved from the two trainable look-up tables.

 We reserve a set of \emph{generic} relations for serving as mock relations for token pairs that do not have a specific edge.
-In total, we have used 50 different relations in the model (c.f.
-Appendix \ref{sec:appendix}).
+In total, we have used 51 different relations in the model (c.f.
+Appendix \ref{sec:appendix_relation}).
 Apart from the mock \emph{generic} relations, there are generally 5 types of relations, which are: \emph{schema encoding, schema linking, question dependency structure, coreference between questions,} and \emph{database content mentions}.
 Please refer to Table \ref{table:relation} for some representative examples for each type.
-We'll describe each of them in the following paragraphs.
+We will describe each of them in the following paragraphs.

 \paragraph{Schema Encoding.} Schema encoding relations refer to the relation between schema items, i.e., $H, T \in \mathcal{S}$.
 These relations describe the structure information in a database schema.
 For example, \textsc{Primary-Key} indicates which column is the primary key of a table, \textsc{Belongs-To} shows which table a column belongs to, and \textsc{Forign-Key} connects the foreign key in one table, and the primary key in another table.